gucsantana/mtg-collectron/README.md

 Tightening up the code for edge cases

+More filters for Decklist Finder, maybe a way to show a card's image

 # Known Issues

 Certain sets, like 'Universes Within', load no cards.
 Not sure what I need to add to the syntax.